New Homes For Self-Builders

 If you already have a plot, whether that is a green field, a back garden or a house to knock down and rebuild, then we can provide a full architectural design and planning service.

-Following a successful planning outcome there will then be opportunity to instruct us for the detailed design and build stage.
+Following a successful outcome with the local authority, there will then be opportunity to instruct us for the detailed design and build stage.

-If you already have planning consent then discuss with us how we can take the project forward to build, working through pricing, planning conditions and amended designs.
+If you already have consent, then discuss with us how we can take the project forward to build, working through pricing, planning conditions and amended designs.

 A few ideas on how to find a plot for your dream home.